 “You think you invented it, don’t you?
 But you didn’t.
 You just bought it.
 You had it all handed to you on a plate and you never stopped to wonder who put it there.
 Your generation seems to have lost the ability to love or to care or to fight for change or to do anything other than fuck each other and shop.”

 This is really Smith’s attempt to address this generation.
-We’ve come on so far with equality and yet is what has replaced it so great after all?
+We’ve come on so far with equality and yet is the current state of play so great after all?
 Robert and his friends have their freedom but are there lives any richer or are they any less lonely?
 There’s a new set of problems and issues which are restricting happiness.
-I really began this novel enjoying the tale of Robert’s shallow existence.
+I began this novel really enjoying the tale of Robert’s shallow existence.
 It was laugh out loud funny in that “Absolutely Fabulous” way.
 Smith is actually quite strong with the humour throughout.
 I felt quite disappointed when the National Service sequence began but I was soon drawn into Michael’s attraction to cocky muscleman Mervyn Wright.
 The two narratives interlink nicely and the whole thing remains enjoyable throughout.
-There used to be a lot more of this type of fiction around with independent publishers such as the Gay Men’s Press putting out work of variable quality and the last thirty years or so have given us some great gay themed novels (Alan Hollinghurst, Armistead Maupin, Sarah Waters, Neil Bartlett, Michael Carson, Graeme Aitken are amongst those who can take a bow here) but nowadays, either this market is not reading as much or there is not such a need for this type of fiction it seems much harder to find in the real book world.
+There used to be a lot more of this type of fiction around with independent publishers such as the Gay Men’s Press putting out work of variable quality and the last thirty years or so have given us some great gay themed novels (Alan Hollinghurst, Armistead Maupin, Sarah Waters, Neil Bartlett, Michael Carson, Graeme Aitken are amongst those who can take a bow here) but nowadays, either this market is not reading as much or there is not such a need for this type of fiction.
+It seems much harder to find in the real book world.
 (LGBTQIA publishing is still flourishing as E-books).
 I think this book would most likely appeal to a gay male audience but Smith’s handling of his range of characters and his recreation of two differing points of time would please a wider readership.

 Man’s World was published by Arcadia in 2010.